Liberty-Biomedical-Visualization/liberty-illustration/README.md

 Website of Liberty Biomedical Visualization.

-## Continuous integration

-The project has an automated continuous integration workflow that performs linting, testing, and other quality control processes on pull requests to the `main` branch.

 ## Environment variables

 The following environment variables are required to build and test this website: